• Skip to main content

 This easy recipe is adapted from my vegan pumpkin pudding, another vegan pudding recipe you'll love (I also have chocolate pudding, butterscotch pudding, avocado chocolate pudding, and sweet potato pudding that you'll love, too!).

-But let's talk about THIS homemade pudding now, how to make it, how to serve it, plus all the tips and tricks you'll need to ensure you make it perfectly every single time.
-(It's such a perfect treat, your sweet tooth and your family will be asking for more!)
+But let's talk about THIS dairy-free pudding now, how to make it, how to serve it, plus all the tips and tricks you'll need to ensure you make it perfectly every single time.
+(It's such a perfect vegan dessert recipe, your sweet tooth, your family, and your friends will be asking for more!)

 Ingredients You'll Need